sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

   In case an incorrect license is defined, it will compile, but when the module is loaded, it will report that the kernel is tainted.

+  Nowadays the licensing is indicated with SPDX identifers: https://lwn.net/Articles/739183/

 ### Tainted kernel